Sranderley/reusableBehaviors/README.md

 ### <a name="install"></a>Install
 Installation is very simple.
-* Include the rb.js file in your project directory
+* Include rb.js or rb.min.js file in your project directory
-* Inside of your index.html, include a `<script>` tag which points to rb.js
+* Inside of your index.html, include a `<script>` tag which points to rb.js or rb.min.js
 * In the declarration of your angular app, pass 'reusable-behaviors' as a dependency, like:
 ````javascript
 angular.module('myApp', ['reusable-behaviors']);